Victoria Skating Rink: Current condition

-As shown in the photos, the parking garage is still in use by a local branch of National Car Rental.
-Top-level competitive ice hockey is still played in the vicinity.
-NHL hockey is played nearby at Centre Bell, the home arena of the Montreal Canadiens, located two blocks south.
-Ice skating for pleasure remains a popular pastime and an indoor ice skating rink exists nearby in the concourse of the 'Le 1000 de la Gauchetiere' office building, open year-round.
+As shown in the photos, the parking garage is still in use by a local branch of National Car Rental, and you can sit and enjoy a coffee at Melk, a coffeehouse situated in the parking garage, on the site of the former rink, while looking across the street at the Windsor Hotel Annex, what is left of the Windsor Hotel (the older part of the hotel was destroyed by fire and finally demolished in 1959) where both the Montreal Canadiens and National Hockey Association were founded in 1909 and the National Hockey League was founded in 1917.
+NHL hockey is played nearby at Centre Bell, the home arena of the Canadiens, located two blocks south.
+Ice skating for pleasure remains a popular pastime and an indoor ice skating rink exists nearby in the concourse of the 'Le 1000 de la Gauchetière' office building, open year-round.

 IIHF recognition

 In 2002, the International Ice Hockey Federation (IIHF) announced that it would acknowledge the site with "a commemorative plaque or other historical site marker to remind the passers-by of the existence of the Victoria Skating Rink, the birthplace of organized hockey."
 The commemoration has been marked in two ways.

 On May 22, 2008, a commemorative plaque was dedicated at Centre Bell, along with a plaque honouring James Creighton.
 Further, the IIHF created the Victoria Cup, a trophy named for the arena, for which, along with 1 million Swiss francs, one National Hockey League team, and the champion of the European Champions Hockey League playoffs annually.
-The first Cup match was held in Berne, Switzerland, on October 1, 2008 between the New York Rangers and the Metallurg Magnitogorsk.
+The first Cup match was held in Berne, Switzerland, on October 1, 2008, between the New York Rangers and the Metallurg Magnitogorsk.